EECS16A, Designing Information Devices and Systems I

 Course Info

 EECS 16A is an introductory-level course that introduces students to the systems side of EECS.
 It emphasizes systems that interact with the world from an informational point of view.
-Design-oriented modeling and analysis is an important theme throughout this course, and we anticipate that you’ll learn many mathematical concepts and tools and techniques along the way.
-These are rooted in a broad spectrum of applications, including many outside the traditional boundaries of EECS.
+Design-oriented modeling and analysis are important themes throughout this course, and we anticipate that you’ll learn many mathematical concepts, tools, and techniques along the way.

 All information regarding policies for the course are on this page as well as on posts on Ed.
 We also have two special email addresses for various purposes.
 Where applicable, please use these addresses so that all relevant course staff can view the message.
-You should post your technical or content-related questions on Ed, and direct private/personal questions to the relevant email address(es) below!
+Please post your technical or content-related questions on Ed, and direct private/personal questions to the relevant email address(es) below.
 Please study this entire policies page before contacting the course staff.

 • eecs16a.lab@ : for any lab-related questions or concerns.